 You can get a dental plan without a dental exam and many will cover treatment for prior conditions.
 The amount of cover you receive, and the dental work it covers, will vary according to what company you have your plan with and the amount of your contributions.

 These are a different kettle of fish.
 Firstly it’s more expensive than a dental cash plan.
 This is because dental cash plans are designed to help you with normal dental costs.
 Therefore, any serious dental work that you require will exceed the annual limit.
 However, dental insurance will cover larger costs and as a result the premiums are more expensive.

 But in order to get dental insurance you have to have a pretty good set of teeth.
 Furthermore, often you’ll have to provide a dental evaluation to prove it.
-They also rarely cover orthodontic work, dental implants, cosmetic dentisty and unless you were wearing a mouth guard, sporting injuries.
+They also rarely cover orthodontic work, dental implants, cosmetic dentistry and unless you were wearing a mouth guard, sporting injuries.
 They will cover most other things, like check ups, toothache and regular dental work like fillings and x-rays.

 Dental insurance is gradually becoming more popular.
 There are a lot of different plans out there.
 Most of the cover you get will vary on factors such as how many of you there are.

 Because of this it’s difficult to say which the best policy is.
-Some of the main contenders are Tesco, Bupa, Denplan and WPA.
+Some of the main contenders are SimplyHealth, Bupa, Denplan and WPA.
 But it is well worth shopping around to make sure you get the best deal on dental costs.
 If you want more general medical insurance, private medical insurance may be the way to go.

 Has anyone been to Goa or Thailand for dental work?

 Some very good information.